nikhilnair31/nikhilnair31/README.md

 ## Who Am I?

 Hey there!
-I'm a data-nerd who turned a mining engineering background into a love story with data and code.
-In between tackling a Master's in Business Analytics, you'll find me neck-deep in big data, or translating complex numbers into user-friendly insights.

-Game development is my playground away from the data world.
-The fun part?
-It's all about bringing crazy cool ideas to life and designing epic virtual experiences.
-This awesome mash-up of tech skills and creativity is what I bring to shake things up in every project.

-Bottom line - I’m all about making numbers talk in a language anyone can understand.
-No geek speak, guaranteed.
-Up for a wild ride in the data universe?
-Hit me up!
+Just a former mining engineer turned data-nerd here.
+Got a Master's in Business Analytics (fancy way of saying I like numbers).
+When I'm not decoding data or predicting the future with algorithms, I chill in the game dev world, crafting digital awesomeness.

+I make data less boring and a lot more relatable.
+Ready to make data an adventure rather than a chore?
+Let's go!

 ## What I've Built